thecodebeneath/lyrical-impact/README.md

 2. The app stack, including several microservices, are modeled after the design guidance from:
    - https://12factor.net/
    - https://www.appcontinuum.io/
-3. Use existing social media login via OpenID Connect (OICD)/OAuth2 so that I can avoid storage of usernames and passwords
+3. Use existing social media logins, via OpenID Connect (OICD)/OAuth2, so that I can avoid storage of usernames and passwords

 ## Localhost Config
 When running with docker-compose: